 NOTE*** The content on this page may contain affiliate links, we may make a commission.
 And, as an Amazon Associate, we earn from qualifying purchases.
 More information: disclosure page.

-On average, renting an RV for a month can range from $1,450 to $9,500 including tax.
-A small pop-up camper or trailer can cost as low as $1,500 a month plus a 10%-20% discount.
-However, a luxury class A motorhome will cost between $4,000 to $9,500 a month.
+On average, the cost of renting an RV for a month can range from $1,200 to $9,500 total – including tax.
+A small pop-up camper can cost as low as $1,250 a month (with a 10% – 30% discount).
+However, a luxury class A motorhome will cost between $4,000 to $9,500 a month, including a discount.

-Find monthly RV rentals near you here on Outdoorsy
+Find monthly RV rentals near you here on Outdoorsy!!

 a photo of a campground with two travel trailers parked and setup on site.